-Once you have completed your business’ registration with SAM, you must notify the Accident Management Center at 1(866)400-0411, option #2 then option #2 again, so that we can update the information in our database.
+Once you have completed your business’ registration with SAM, you must notify the Accident Management Center at 1(866) 400-0411, select option #2 then select option #2 again, so that we can update the information in our database.
 In order to assist you quickly, please have your Dun & Bradstreet (D-U-N-S) number available.

-Here are some additional resources that you can use to help you register in SAM:
+Here are some additional resources that you can use to help you register for SAM:

 - You must provide an estimate which must show parts and labor broken out individually before repairs are initiated.

 - Pictures of damage prior to repair

 - One photo should give context to the extent and location of the accident damage relative to the rest of the vehicle, showing the damaged panel(s) and at least one undamaged adjacent panel; and

 - It is recommended that vendors provide a minimum of two pictures of each damaged area on the vehicle.

 - If you find supplemental costs or hidden damages, you must submit a supplemental estimate and photos to support the request.

 - The AMC technician will advise you on the procedures for amending the purchase order issued for the authorized original estimate.

 - The agency representative picking up the vehicle must sign the final invoice to verify repairs are complete and satisfactory.